-Marsh Interpretive Trail, Columbia National Wildlife Refuge is a 3 mile moderately trafficked out and back trail located near Mattawa, WA that features a river and is good for all skill levels.
+Marsh Interpretive Trail is a 1.9 mile moderately trafficked out and back trail located near Mattawa, Washington that features a river and is good for all skill levels.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until September.

 The trail meanders through a diverse wetlands habitat with swallows and various species of shorebirds.
 In the spring and fall migrating Sandhill Cranes are also abundant.
 The trail is flat, wide, and ideal for an easy stroll.
 Late in the summer you may not see any birds; spring, early summer, and fall are the best times to go birding in this area.